Duke of Edinburgh’s Award

 - Residential (Gold only): undertake a shared activity, or specific course, with people you don’t know, in a residential setting away from home and in an unfamiliar environment

 “After completing my Qualifying Expedition I can honestly say it was one of the hardest things I have ever had to do.
 Not only was it physically challenging but also mentally and emotionally challenging too!
 I have learnt that I have a lot more determination and willpower than I ever thought I had, but also that if you have a team around you, you can push yourself to do things that you could not do alone!”

 We teach all the skills necessary to undertake expeditions, including mapping and navigations skills, food planning and preparation!
 At Silver there is a Practice Expedition and a Qualifying Expedition and both involve three days of walking and two overnight camps.

 We also offer the Gold Award to our Year 12 and 13 students who have completed their Silver Award.

-Emphasising the importance of highlighting the activities you have undertaken as part of your DofE programme on your UCAS or college application form, tells the institution that you have an ambitious and positive attitude as well as a range of interests.
+The Award is an enormously valuable achievement and is recognised and valued by colleges and universities worldwide.
+Emphasising the importance of highlighting the activities you have undertaken as part of your DofE programme on application forms tells the institution that you have an ambitious and positive attitude as well as a range of interests.